 \subsection{Evaluations on KITTI Benchmarks}

 To conclude, we run TemporalStereo on KITTI 2012 and KITTI 2015 test data and submit to the online leaderboard.

-\textbf{Pretraining.} As KITTI is very challenging due the lack of a big training set, pretraining on SceneFlow dataset~\cite{sceneflow} has been a common training schedule for deep learning based stereo methods~\cite{PSMNet,LEAStereo}.
-Recent methods~\cite{CFNet,HSM} also introduce extra data, \eg, HR-VS~\cite{HSM}, ETH3D~\cite{eth3d} and Middlebury~\cite{middlebury} to augment the KITTI for training.
+\textbf{Pretraining.} As KITTI is very challenging due the lack of a big training set, pretraining on SceneFlow dataset~\cite{sceneflow} is a common training schedule for deep learning-based stereo methods~\cite{PSMNet,LEAStereo}.
+Recent methods~\cite{CFNet,HSM} also introduce extra data, e.g., HR-VS~\cite{HSM}, to augment KITTI during training.
 Following the knowledge distillation strategy proposed in AANet+~\cite{AANet}, we augment the KITTI dataset by leveraging the prediction results from pretrained LEAStereo~\cite{LEAStereo} to generate pseudo labels on KITTI raw sequences~\cite{eigen2014depth}.
-As a result, we get 61 stereo video sequences (containing 42K pairs) with pseudo labels for pretraining, and poses are calculated from the GPS/OXTS devices on KITTI.
-We study the influence of different pretraining strategies to the D1 metric on KITTI 2015 test dataset.
-As shown in Tab.~\ref{tab:pretraining}, compared with CoEx~\cite{coex}, when only pretrained on SceneFlow dataset, our model in single-pair mode performs better in D1-FG and worse in D1-ALL, D1-BG metrics.
+As a result, we get 61 stereo video sequences (containing 42K pairs) with pseudo labels for pretraining, and poses are calculated from the GPS/OXTS data on KITTI.
+We study the influence of different pretraining strategies on the D1 metric on KITTI 2015 test dataset.
+As shown in Tab.~\ref{tab:pretraining}, compared with CoEx~\cite{coex}, our model in single-pair mode performs better in D1-FG and worse in D1-ALL, D1-BG metrics when pretrained on SceneFlow dataset only.
 After further training on pseudo labels, we get the almost same result as CoEx, which demonstrates our model requires more data to achieve better performance.
-Replacing the SceneFlow dataset with TartanAir, both the result of CoEx and ours in single-pair mode does not improve and achieve almost the same accuracy, \ie D1-ALL 2.03\% for CoEx and 2.07\% for ours.
-However, by leveraging temporal information, the temporal mode can boost the performance of our \net{} further by a large margin, i.e. reducing D1-ALL to 1.81\%, supporting the major impact of our temporal paradigm over the pseudo labels training.
-It needs to point out that, the poses of KITTI raw sequences and KITTI 2015 are estimated by GPS/OXTS devices and ORBSLAM3~\cite{ORBSLAM3} respectively, the remarkable result achieved demonstrates the robustness of \net{} to the pose error again.
+Replacing the SceneFlow dataset with TartanAir, both the result of CoEx and ours in single-pair mode do not improve and achieve almost the same accuracy, i.e., D1-ALL 2.03\% for CoEx and 2.07\% for ours.
+However, by leveraging temporal information, the temporal mode can boost the accuracy of both \net{} and CoEx further by a large margin, i.e. reducing D1-ALL to 1.81\% and 1.89\% respectively, supporting the major impact of our temporal paradigm over the pseudo labels training.
+We also point out that, despite the poses of KITTI raw sequences and KITTI 2015 are estimated by GPS/OXTS data and ORBSLAM3~\cite{ORBSLAM3} respectively, \net{} demonstrates its robustness to the pose error again.